TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-edit-ready.md

 I'm building a scalable spreadsheet frontend component because ultimately I want to build a scalable spreadsheet backend.
 So far, I have a [data interface]({% link _posts/2024-09-30-react-spreadsheet-data-interface.md %}) and some [fake data]({% link _posts/2024-10-07-react-spreadsheet-data-model.md %}).
 I'll need a real implementation once I have a frontend that can edit data.

-I've been working towards this point for a while and I'm pretty close.
-Selection is supported with an input box positioned under the focus cell ready to receive changes.
+I've been working towards this for a while and I'm pretty close.
+[Selection is supported]({% link _posts/2024-10-14-react-spreadsheet-selection-focus.md %}) with an [input box positioned under the focus cell]({% link _posts/2024-10-28-react-spreadsheet-event-handling.md %}) ready to receive changes.
 It's mostly a matter of tidying up at this point.

 # Data Interface for Cell Size